 “Don’t worry, we can get Henry his things.”

 “But, I want to be with my team.”

 And then I recognized it.
 I’m a risk.
 I am in shock.
 And I could only help Henry and my team by staying put.
-I nodded my head and surrendered.
-I gave Mason Henry’s pack and tearfully watched my team descend without me.
+I nodded and surrendered.
+I gave Mason Henry’s pack and watched my team descend without me.